tvhahn/cdc-birth-data/README.md

 </div>

 ### Dataset
 The data set is from the National Bureau of Economic Research (NBER), on their [Vital Statistics Natality Birth Data page](https://www.nber.org/research/data/vital-statistics-natality-birth-data).
 NBER has provided csv's of the birth data, by year, from 1968 to 2020.
-The data is originally sourced from the [CDC](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm).
+The data is originally sourced from the [CDC Vital Statistics](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm).

 ### Analysis Summary